-She was evaluated by her doctors to see why she was exhausted.
-She was found to have a very low red blood cell count, called anemia.
-A needle was inserted into her bone marrow and some of the marrow was removed.
-This showed that she had aplastic anemia, a condition in which the bone marrow stops making red blood cells.
+In April 1960, 75-year-old Eleanor Roosevelt was correctly diagnosed as having aplastic anemia, a condition in which her marrow stopped making red blood cells.
+She was so exhausted that she barely had enough energy to get out of bed in the morning.
+Her doctors found that she had a very low red blood cell count, called anemia.
+A needle was inserted into the bone marrow in her chest and some of the marrow was removed, which showed that she had aplastic anemia.
 This disease can kill a patient because the red blood cell counts can drop so low that they cannot carry enough oxygen to supply her brain and she could smother to death.

-On October 2, she was seen by Dr. T Burns Amberson, one of the most respected lung specialists in the world, who doubted that Eleanor Roosevelt had TB, because her chest X ray showed no evidence that the TB germ had spread.
-Doctors did another bone marrow test to see if tuberculosis was in her bones, but it took four to six weeks more for the germ to grow out from the culture.
+On October 2, she was seen by Dr. T Burns Amberson, one of the most respected lung specialists in the world, who doubted that Eleanor Roosevelt had TB because her chest X ray continued to show no evidence of TB.
+Doctors repeated the bone marrow test to see if tuberculosis was in her bones, but it took four to six weeks more for the germ to grow out from the culture.
 She was obviously dying.
 She requested to be discharged from the hospital and allowed to die at home.
 On October 26, the culture grew out TB and she was definitively diagnosed as having tuberculosis.
 On November 4, she had a stroke and fell into a coma.
 She died on November 7, 1962.

-However, forty years later, a well-researched report by Dr. Barron Lerner showed that there was nothing her doctors could have done to save her (Int J Tuberc Lung Dis.
+Soon after her death, the whole world was told that the famous and highly respected doctors at Columbia Medical School had missed Eleanor Roosevelt’s diagnosis of TB and treated her with prednisone, which weakened her immunity and caused the TB to spread to cause her death.
+However, forty years later, a well-researched report by Dr. Barron Lerner showed that there was nothing her doctors could have done to save her (Int J Tuber Lung Dis.
 2001;5(12):1080-1085).
 Samples had been kept and Dr. Lerner was able to show that the tuberculosis germ that was isolated from Eleanor Roosevelt’s body was resistant to streptomycin and isoniazid.
-No other treatment for TB was available in the 1960′s that could have saved her.
+No other treatment for TB was available in the 1960s that could have saved her.